LSC-Tomball Veterinary Technology Department

 VTHT 1345, 2323, 2431, 1140, 1441 and 2360 should be completed within one calendar year prior to graduation.
 VTHT 1413 and 2360 are offered more than once a year.
 All other VTHT courses are offered only in the semester indicated in the AAS outline.

 Because the program is fully accredited by the American Veterinary Medical Association, graduating students are eligible to sit for the State and National Veterinary Technology Board Examinations when they have completed all required course work.
-Out-of-state students may take both examinations in Texas or they are eligible to return to their home state for examination and registration/certification.
+Out-of-state students may take both examinations in Texas or they are eligible to return to their home state for examination and registration/Licensing or certification.